-Giant clams, or Tridacninae, are a taxonomic subfamily of very large saltwater bi-valve molluscs.
-The largest of all, sometimes called the true giant clam (Tridacna gigas), grows to more than 1.2 meters across and 250 kilograms in weight, and lives for more than a century.
+Biri Island is fortunate in that it has a viable population of giant clams, or Tridacninae.
+The largest of these, sometimes called the true giant clam (Tridacna gigas), grows to more than 1.2 meters across and 250 kilograms in weight, and lives for more than a century.

-They also benefit any coral reef where they live since they serve as natural biological filters that help maintain an optimum nutrient balance in the water.
+Giant clams are beneficial to coral reefs because they serve as natural biological filters, helping maintain an optimum nutrient balance in the water.